Frequently Asked Questions

 the East Berkshire Group, the Mid Berkshire Group, the West Berkshire Group, the South-East Berkshire Group, the Pang Valley Group, the Loddon Valley Group, the Windsor & District Group, and the Berkshire Walkers 20s & 30s.
 The Berkshire Walkers is a group especially for people in their 20s and 30s.
 The other groups are more traditional, leading walks during week days and at weekends.
 They also take part in valuable volunteer work such as the maintenance of the rights-of-way within their local areas.

 The Berkshire Weekend Walkers, as the name implies, walk at weekends when most people of working age can get out for a walk.
-We also organise a few social events for weekday evenings and weekends.
+We also organise a few social events and weekends away.
 We are therefore quite similar to the Berkshire Walkers 20s and 30s group, but without the age restriction.
 Our membership is mainly made up of people in their 40s and older but people of any age are welcome.

 The Berkshire Weekend Walkers organise walks all over Berkshire and occasionally venture into the neighbouring counties.
 Our programme also includes some walks organised jointly with the other local walking groups.

 Yes you can.
-You should always 'try before you buy' and you are very welcome to come along as a guest for two or three of our walks to try us out before deciding to join.
+You should always 'try before you buy' and you are very welcome to come along as a guest for two or three of our walks to try us out before deciding whether to join.

 To join our group you apply to be a member of the Ramblers and ask to be assigned to our group.

 You can join by asking any of our co-ordination team

 for a Ramblers application form, or you can join on-line by going to the